ComedySportz: World Championship

 Teams meet annually at the ComedySportz World Championship for a competitive tournament, training, and exchange of artistic, marketing, and organizational ideas.
 The location of the tournament rotates among the member cities.
 The first world championship that Milwaukee won was in 1988.
 The banner hangs in the Milwaukee stadium.
 The first World Championship in Milwaukee's new arena was August 4–7, 2004, also served as the Grand Opening for Milwaukee's all-new ComedySportz Arena at 420 South 1st Street in Milwaukee.
 In 2009, the World Championship returned to Milwaukee for the 25th anniversary celebration, and returned again in 2014 to celebrate both its 30th anniversary and rebranding of the logo.

 Prior to 2004, this mostly annual event was billed as the "ComedySportz National Tournament."

 In 2020 and 2021 due to the COVID-19 pandemic, World Championship was held online.
 Championship was not held in 2023, but resumed in Milwaukee for the 40th anniversary of ComedySportz in 2024.

+The current titleholder is ComedySportz Jersey Shore who won the 37th World Championship on June 27, 2026.